Quake leaves Haiti 'on its knees' as impatience grows over lack of aid | Science-Environment

 Quake leaves Haiti 'on its knees' as impatience grows over lack of aid

-An earthquake that killed about 2,000 people in Haiti had left the Caribbean nation "on its knees", Prime Minister Ariel Henry said on Wednesday, as survivors showed increasing frustration about the sluggish arrival of relief to hard-hit areas.
+An earthquake that killed more than 2,000 people in Haiti had left the Caribbean nation "on its knees", Prime Minister Ariel Henry said on Wednesday, as survivors showed increasing frustration about the sluggish arrival of relief to hard-hit areas.

 Henry had on Sunday flown to Les Cayes, the southwestern city of 100,000 people which bore the brunt of Saturday's magnitude 7.2 quake, and pledged a rapid increase in aid.
 But in a video address on Wednesday evening, he conceded Haiti was in trouble.
 "Haiti is now on its knees," Henry said.
 "The earthquake that devastated a large part of the south of the country proves once again our limits, and how fragile we are."